What to Expect from a Coding Bootcamp

-I asked one of the students in one of these fast track development programs what he hoped to do after the program.
-"Well, I want to spend a few months mastering web development and then join a startup as a CTO or something,” he told me quickly.
+I asked one of the students in one of the coding bootcamps I speak at what he hoped to do after graduation.
+“Well, I want to spend a few months mastering web development and then join a startup as a CTO or something,” he told me quickly.
 I laughed.

-While some of the students I’ve met realize that “mastering” software is a life-long process, the students who are drawn to these bootcamp methods of learning are inherently more likely to be under the impression that in a few weeks they will actually know something significant.
+While some of the students I’ve met realize that “mastering” software is a life-long process, many students who are drawn to bootcamps are under the impression that in a few weeks they will actually know something significant.
 This assumption needs to be pruned early.

 Coding bootcamps are here to stay.
 I don’t think they’re all bad, and I do think they’re actually a more practical solution than trying to go back to college for most people.
 But, some of them have been misadvertised.
 Whether you’re thinking about joining one of these bootcamps or thinking about hiring someone who’s recently graduated from one, keep your expectations in line with reality.